Hoodstrats/MHRise-NumberFantasy/README.md

 ## Changelog:
 ---
+#### v0.3.0
+- Added: Randomize checkbox.
+This will allow you to randomize between the original multiplier and another.
+*suggested by: AzureAlembic*
 #### v0.2.0
 - Fixed: Multiplier slider going below 1, making all dmg 0 at that point.
 #### v0.1.0